EKnapik/SentenceParser/README.md

 This tagger is probabbly 90% accuracte at parsing a sentence perfectly, it is only restricted by words that it does not know and this can be fixed if I implement a better corpus to make my frequency table from.

+I have commented out the make frequency file because you need to first download the brown corpus .txt files
+    this is easier if you use import nltk.corpus.brown().
+I just have not implemented it with this functionallity this project was more for understanding how nltk taggs its words and trying to implement my own version of it Just use the frequency table file I have here and have it in the same directory as the .py